Things to Know

 • Comprehensive coverage typically includes trip cancellation/interruption, medical, evacuation, baggage, flight insurance, etc.

-• In addition to related costs, include your costs for the Tour, should you need to cancel your registration, leave the Tour early, or the PDA cancels the Tour.
+• In addition, include your registration costs for the Tours, should you need to cancel your registration, leave the Tour early, or the PDA cancels the Tour.

-• The Rick Steves' Europe web site explains the importance of travel insurance and suggests several companies.
+• The Rick Steves' Europe web site explains the importance of travel insurance, types of coverage availble, and suggests several companies.

 Airline Itineraries